ArkEcosystemArchive/docs-legacy/docs/releases/v2.3/migrating_2.2_2.3.md

 ```bash
 ark update
 ```
-When running `ark update` from v2.2->v2.3 **Core will migrate the transactions table to the new asset column**.
+When updating from 2.2.x to 2.3.0 the first start might take a few minutes because Core will need to migrate all transactions to have an `asset` column that is required for AIP29.
 This can **take up to a few minutes on low-spec servers**.
-Be patient and wait for `ark update` command to complete.
 **As a node operator your work here is done**.
 You successfully upgraded to the latest version of ARK Core.
 If you are a developer please check the next Section below, where major changes are listed.

 ---